The retirement benefit to be received under this plan is determined by a set formula which takes into account:

 - Joint and Survivor Annuity - Annuity is reduced based on an actuarial equivalent using the difference in the participant and spouse/partner's age.
 The spouse would continue to receive the benefit in the event that the participant should die.

-If you are covered by this Plan and have never been enrolled in the Defined Contribution Program you may be eligible to take advantage of the Once in Career Change option:
+If you are covered by the Defined Benefit Plan and have never been enrolled in the Defined Contribution Program you may be eligible to take advantage of the Once in Career Change option.

 Re-enrollment in the Defined Benefit Pension Plan is not permitted.